-Every athlete has their own strategy for fuelling their body to help them perform at their peak, whether it’s following a high-protein diet, using protein supplements, or embarking on a keto diet plan.‡
+Every athlete has their own strategy for fueling their body to help them perform at their peak, whether it’s following a high-protein diet, using protein supplements, or embarking on a keto diet plan.‡

 But have you ever tried carb cycling?
 Here, we’re going to take a look at what carb cycling is, how to fit it into your lifestyle, and how it could support your fitness performance.